magnanim-old/multinet/README.md

 multinet
 ===============

 A library for the analysis and mining of multilayer networks, based on the book: Multilayer Social Networks, by Dickison, Magnani and Rossi, Cambridge University Press.
-This is also available as an R library on CRAN.
+This is available as a C++ library and as an R library.
+A stable version of the R library is also available on CRAN.

 Documentation